andrasq/node-q-then/Readme.md

 value and state of `promise` when it eventually settles.

-If the promise is about to fulfill and a `resolveHandler` is given, it passes the fulfill value from `promise` to the handler and fulfills with the value returned by the handler instead.
+If the promise is about to fulfill and a `resolveHandler` is given, it passes the fulfill value to the handler and fulfills with the value returned by the handler instead.
+If `resolveHandler` returns another promise, the `then` promise will follow the value of the other promise.
 If the handler throws, the promise rejects with the thrown error as the reason.
 If `resolveHandler` is not a function, the promise fulfills with the original value.

 If the promise is about to reject and a `rejectHandler` is given, it passes the reason `promise` rejected to the handler, and *fulfills* with the value returned by the handler.
 Note that if `rejectHandler` returns, the new promise fulfills; to reject, the handler must throw.
+If `rejectHandler` returns another promise, the `then` promise will follow the value of the other promise.
 If `resolveHandler` is not a function, the promise rejects with the original reason.

     var p1 = Promise.resolve(1);
     var p2 = p1.then(function(v) { console.log("p1 fulfilled with", v); return 2 },